-Fighting terrorism matters because “self-defense” is, “…recognized by Article 51 of the Charter of the United Nations”, not just for international or regional stability.
-To all intents international terrorism is “an armed attack against one or more of” the Allies as indicated in Article 5 of the Washington Treaty, as witnessed on September 11, 2001.
+Fighting terrorism matters because “self-defence” is, “…recognized by Article 51 of the Charter of the United Nations”, not just for international or regional stability.
+To all intents, international terrorism is “an armed attack against one or more of” the Allies as indicated in Article 5 of the Washington Treaty, as witnessed on September 11, 2001.
 If NATO does not take the lead against such terrorism other institutions or ad hoc arrangements will fill the security vacuum.
-In which case the Alliance would simply cease to be the main guarantor of collective defense.
+In which case the Alliance would simply cease to be the main guarantor of collective defence.
 It would not be the end of NATO certainly, but it would see a downsizing of the Alliance’s relevance and credibility in the security business.

-Enhanced partnerships are NATO’s best asset for confronting challenges and threats that originate “out of area” but impact security “inside the area”, such as homeland and cyber security.
+Enhanced partnerships are NATO’s best asset for confronting challenges and threats that originate “out of area” but impact security “inside the area”, such as homeland and cybersecurity.
 However, consensus on partnerships is still evasive inside the Alliance.
 Three contentions, in particular, need to be dealt with.
 First, the idea, as discussed above, that “NATO should go back to basics” and that collective defense, cyber domain notwithstanding, remains almost exclusively territorial.
 It is a belief shared to different degrees by most Eastern Allies.
 The second contention is the resistance in some European quarters (France and Germany come to mind) to NATO’s engagement in new “out of area” crises, especially in Africa.
 Other Allies, such as Italy, advocate a NATO Southern strategy, but hesitate to actually call on it to act, for example in the Mediterranean and Libya.
 The United States, together with a number of Allies and partners, has chosen to operate in Syria and Iraq against ISIS without the NATO brand.
 The third obstacle is financial.
 Budget caps put severe constraints on the resources available for defense capacity-building; a partial answer can be provided by encouraging Allies and partners to strengthen and widen the use of Trust Funds, such as the UK initiated Defense Capability Building Trust Fund.
 Commitments to Afghanistan (Operation Resolute Support) and Iraq (NATO training and capacity-building) and potential new similar engagements in Libya and Somalia require adequate funding.

 These issues all call for an open and frank debate, both within the Alliance and with partners.
 There is a ‘trade off’ that needs to be discussed: “what NATO can do for partners” in exchange of “what partners can do for NATO”.
 The potential is enormous, but the terms must be clear to both sides.
 If NATO is indeed to be “flexible by design”, partnerships are themselves the most flexible tool available to the Alliance.
 It is up to Allies and partners do decide how and to what extent to use such partnerships.

 Russia is an adversary to the extent that it chooses to be an adversary.
 Russian meddling in the democracies of Europe is alarming, its aggressive posture in Central Europe and its conduct in the Ukrainian crisis, including the illegal annexation of Crimea, have implications for Alliance security on the Eastern Flank that cannot be ignored.
 The High North is another area of potential confrontation.
-Moscow has also chosen competition over cooperation in Syria, and is beefing up its presence in the Mediterranean, and it not at all clear which role it intends to play in the Libyan crisis.
+Moscow has also chosen competition over cooperation in Syria and is beefing up its presence in the Mediterranean, and it not at all clear which role it intends to play in the Libyan crisis.
 Yet in confronting other urgent threats, such as terrorism, violent extremism, proliferation, Russia is on the receiving end of the threat as much as NATO.

-Therefore, the real challenge of the Russian relationship is to avoid an adversary turning into an enemy, which means NATO must first deter Russia’s aggressive behavior in Europe.
+Therefore, the real challenge of the Russian relationship is to avoid an adversary turning into an enemy, which means NATO must first deter Russia’s aggressive behaviour in Europe.
 The measures adopted by the Alliance at the Wales and Warsaw summit, especially Enhanced Forward Presence, serve exactly that defensive purpose and need to be scrupulously implemented.
 Russia’s presence in the Middle East and the Mediterranean makes engagement necessary to solve the Syrian crisis and project stability in Libya.
 Finally, ISIS is a common threat against which efforts should, at the very least, be coordinated.

 The balance of the NATO-Russia relationship shifts inevitably between deterrence and dialogue; NATO must actively seek that to establish and maintain that balance through a considered and incremental full reactivation of the NATO-Russia Council (NRC).
 This paper does not intend to discuss the overall spectrum of NATO’s Russia policy, but rather to frame it in the context of the Alliance’s external outreach, suffice it to say that today deterrence is partly in place and partly a work in progress.
 Decisions made in the Wales and Warsaw 2014 and 2016 summits are being carried out as agreed and planned.
 However, in light of the Russian doctrine of increased reliance on nuclear tactical weapons, the Alliance should also consider reviewing and updating its nuclear deterrence posture to better link it to NATO‘s conventional deterrence.
 NATO should also aim at articulating a fully integrated concept that links streamlined decision-making at a political level with conventional and nuclear capacity.